Ministry of Oceans and Fisheries

 MOF was established as part of a general cabinet reorganization in 1996.
 For the preceding 35 years, maritime functions had been divided among various departments.
 From 1955 to 1961, under the First Republic, a Ministry of Marine Affairs existed, and the current ministry traces its origin to that body.

 In 2008, with the merging of the Ministry of Construction and Transportation and MOMAF, the Ministry of Land, Transport and Maritime Affairs was established.
 In 2013, the Ministry of Oceans and Fisheries was reestablished with government reorganization.

+In 2025, President Lee Jae-myung ordered the ministry to transfer its headquarters to Busan.